Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ### Execute a client for the service:

 As we are using the samples from WSO2, it's possible to use the sample client.
-It can be executed in our local system, and will demonstrate if all the infrastrucure is correctly working.
+It can be executed in our local system, and will demonstrate if all the infrastructure is correctly working.

-In local can be also executed with docker, using the script **/wso2-esb/run-client.sh**:
+In local can be also executed with [Docker](https://www.docker.com/), using the script **/wso2-esb/run-client.sh**:

 ```sh
 #!/bin/sh